Rehousing Romania's Roma signals swing to extremes

 | BAIA MARE, Romania

-BAIA MARE, Romania Building a wall that closes in a Roma neighborhood and rehousing families in a dilapidated communist-era office block have earned Catalin Chereches accusations of racism.
+BAIA MARE, Romania Building a wall that closes in a Roma neighbourhood and rehousing families in a dilapidated communist-era office block have earned Catalin Chereches accusations of racism.

 Chereches, 33, an urbane Vienna-educated economist, says he is trying to improve the lot of Baia Mare's impoverished Roma.
 Rights groups counter that he is enclosing the population in ghettos and making the situation worse.